"Dear, Tidy......I love you!"

 “We, The People, recognize that we have responsibilities as well as rights; that our destinies are bound together; that a freedom which only asks what's in it for me, a freedom without a commitment to others, a freedom without love or charity or duty or patriotism, is unworthy of our founding ideals, and those who died in their defense.”

 For most of my life I have lived in fear.
-Fear of others thoughts of me, fear of the world, fear of the unknown and the fear to make a decision without any doubt.
+Fear of others thoughts of me, fear of the world, fear of the unknown and the fear to make a decision without.
 I was tired of this fear and his words evoked a power and strength in me that could no longer be held back.
 His words still bring tears to my eyes and I might not ever fully understand why.

 Obama's inspiring words and first-time-buyer’s program allowed me to build up the courage to buy my first home.
 In April of 2009 my son Julien was 2 1/2 years old and being a single mom and working a 9-5 went together like oil and water.
 I was too tired to play with my boy because doing chores in the evenings and on weekends took up most of our time.
 We lived in my mother's townhouse which was a 3-level, 3 bed 3 bath too-much-space-to-clean-and-keep-tidy home.
 I also wasn't able to afford the mortgage and I wanted something that was all mine.
 Something I had manifested from my heart.